 Welcome to the International Critical Communications Awards

 The International Critical Communications Awards are delighted to release the shortlist for 2018.
 Congratulations to all our shortlisted entries – we had a record number of entries this year and the competition was particularly tough.
 The winners will be announced the awards ceremony on Tuesday 15th May 2018, at the Palais am Funkturm Berlin.
-Please click here [link to book now tab] to book your tickets – we hope to see you there!
+Please click here to book your tickets – we hope to see you there!

 Organised by MA Exhibitions, in association with the TCCA, the ICCAs are regarded as the most sought-after accolade in critical communications.
 Celebrating innovation, excellence and execution in mission critical communications, the International Critical Communications Awards recognise products, organisations and individuals who push the boundaries of technological capabilities.

 Robin Davis is an independent government advisor and technology advocate, who has advised government bodies and many public safety agencies around the world on the deployment of large scale leading edge technology projects and programmes.
 Specific to mission critical communications he has a detailed understanding of operational systems, LTE, TETRA radio, broadband and complex control room integration.
 His experience covers working across the UK, Europe, the Middle East, India, Thailand, Singapore, Hong Kong, Australia and New Zealand.